-This function is used to the string is output at the current location.
+This function is used to output a string at current location.

 void outtext(LPCTSTR str);